stuycs-gh-classrooms/nxtm-p01-pd09-lobby/FINAL.md

 ### How To Play
 Explain how to play your game.
 Include any keyboard and/or mouse commands, game objectives, etc.

-The objective of the game is the kill all the enemies, green rectangles, and reach the next stage.
+The objective of the game is the kill all the enemies, green rectangles, and advance until you beat third stage.
 Click "a" to move left and "d" to move right.
 Click the space bar to pause the game and left mouse click to shoot bullets.
+M resets the game to allow for unlimited shooting mechanics and r allows you to just reset.

 ---